-There are two main types of dentures: full and partial.
+There are two main types of dentures in Merrillville: full and partial.
 The type chosen depends on the number of teeth that need to be replaced as well as the cost involved.
 They are made in a dental laboratory using impressions taken of your mouth.

 - Conventional full denture: These dentures consist of a flesh-colored acrylic base and fit over the gums.
 The base of the upper denture covers the palate (roof of the mouth) while the lower denture is horseshoe-shaped to allow room for the tongue.
 The denture is placed in the mouth after any remaining teeth have been removed and the tissues have completely healed.